phosp4/fitflow/README.md

-Here's a comprehensive README based on the codebase:

 # FitFlow

 FitFlow is a comprehensive fitness center management system built with JavaFX that integrates the management of members, trainers, equipment, and activities into a unified solution.